 This section describes guidelines for determining selected settings associated with a phase at a coordinated traffic signal.
-These intervals include:
+These settings include:

-- phase splits,
+- Phase splits.

-- dynamic splits feature, and
+- Dynamic splits.

-- maximum green.
+- Maximum green.

 The guidelines in this section address typical intersection geometry and detection designs.
 However, they can be extended to atypical configurations with some care.